Consider a filter if your water is…

 - Stains both ice cubes and laundry with a yellowish color

 - Leaves thick, scaly film on bathtub and on shower walls

 - Could be contaminated with lead, radon, microbes, pesticides, arsenic, bacteria, or parasites

 There are more than 2100 known drinking water contaminants that may be present in tap water, including several known poisons.
 Drinking clean, filtered water helps protect your body from disease and leads to overall greater health.
 Pure water is especially important for children.

 But before choosing to filter, you need to know what, if any, contaminants are in your water.
 Once you know what pollutants are in your water, you can best decide what kind of filter you will need to remove them.

 Free Water Test in Southern Oregon

-If you have concerns about the quality of your water, call Pure Water Solutions for a 100% FREE, no-obligation water analysis.
+If you have concerns about the quality of your water, call Pure Water Solutions.

 If you decide that you want a water filtration system, Pure Water Solutions offers low cost, easy-to-maintain water filtration systems, both whole house and under-the-sink.

 Our systems will remove virtually any contaminant to provide pure, perfect, better-than-bottled water quality for you and your family.